KNICKERBOCKER LAKE COTTAGES

 Our roomiest, the Cedar Lodge, has 3+ bedrooms, and 2 full bathrooms.

-The Brown Cottage, situated on the lake with an open deck, has one king-size bed, plus a walk-in closet with 2 built-in bunk beds (and it also has a dock).
+The Brown Cottage, situated on the lake with an open deck and a dock, has a king-size bed,

 Note: All our cottages are NON-SMOKING AND PET FREE